Jump to Navigation

 Heart Attack Misdiagnosis and the Law

-If your believe medical malpractice may have been involved when you or a loved one sought treatment, please contact the attorneys at Koskoff Koskoff & Bieder, PC, to arrange a free initial consultation.
+If your believe medical malpractice may have been involved when you or a loved one sought treatment, please contact the attorneys at Koskoff Koskoff & Bieder PC, to arrange a free initial consultation.

 We will review the medical records to assess whether if medical malpractice occurred.
 Then we will explain your legal rights and options, including the option to pursue financial compensation for the damages caused by the heart attack misdiagnosis.